lstate/lstate.github.io/_pages/index.markdown

 Laura State
 </div>

-Hi!
-Thanks for visiting my website.
+*How can we harness the advantages of automated decision-making systems to build a more just and equitable future, respecting each individual, as well as our environment?* I am pursuing an answer to this question via my interdisciplinary research that is firmly grounded in the hard sciences.

+My current focus is on developing and improving explanation techniques for machine learning models.
+For more information, check my [Publications](https://lstate.github.io/publications/).

-I am Laura State, currently a Marie Skłodowska-Curie Early Stage Researcher with the [NoBIAS ITN](https://nobias-project.eu) and a PhD student in
+I am a Marie Skłodowska-Curie Early Stage Researcher with the [NoBIAS ITN](https://nobias-project.eu) and a PhD student in
 [Data Science](https://datasciencephd.eu/).